Bladder Cancer Clinical Trial

 Participants must be >= 2 years of age

-All patients and guardians, for adults unable to consent or children younger than 18 years of age, must sign an informed consent document indicating their understanding of the investigational nature and the risks of this study before any protocol related studies are performed.
+All patients and guardians, for children younger than 18 years of age, must sign an informed consent document indicating their understanding of the investigational nature and the risks of this study before any protocol related studies are performed.
 Patients under the age of 18 but who are age 13 or older will be asked to sign an assent document prior to participation.

 - Subjects whose co-morbidities preclude surgical intervention.